 Beyond the Sock is a one-of-kind puppetry workshop located on the University of North Texas campus in Denton, Texas.
 This four and a half day event immerses attendees in the desgin, construction, and performance techniques used with "hand and rod" style puppets similar to those found in some of entertainment's most endearing television series and films.

 Workshop attendees will learn character development, design and construction methods by participating in hands-on puppet crafting sessions led by a master puppet builder who helps each person conceptualize and build their own camera ready puppet for use during the workshop.
-Attendees also learn the vocal and physical techniques used by the professionals which are vital to creating compelling performances.
+Attendees also learn the physical techniques used by the professionals which are vital to creating compelling performances.
 These sessions are taught by two of the top puppetry performers in the industry.
 There will also be practical application of the skills learned through a culminating studio performance on the final day of the workshop.
 The workshop is great for performers, puppet designers, puppet builders, puppetry fans, students and educators.
 Continuing education credits are available to educators who attend.